argus-authz/argus-documentation/source/pap/cli.rst

 -  *port*: 8150
 -  *service path*: pap/services

-When a new pap is added, the PAP service tries immediately to fetch its policies.
-If the remote pap is not reachable, the pap-admin command prints an error message clarifying that the pap was successfully added, but the fetching of the policies failed.
+When a new PAP is added, the PAP service tries immediately to fetch its policies.
+If the remote PAP is not reachable, the ``pap-admin`` command prints an error message clarifying that the PAP was successfully added, but the fetching of the policies failed.

-If the option ``--no-policies`` is given, the policies are not fetched at pap creation time but automatically by the server every ``polling interval`` seconds or manually when the a ``refresh-cache`` command is sent to the server.
+If the option ``--no-policies`` is given, the policies are not fetched at PAP creation time but automatically by the server every ``polling interval`` seconds or manually when the a ``refresh-cache`` command is sent to the server.